nima-frontend/CRUD_Table/README.md

 # CRUD Table
-CRUD table using Local Storage
+CRUD table using Local Storage, Array methods along with search and pagination

 ## Click the Link for Demo